socialgorithm/tournament/packages/ui/README.md

 This is the web client that participants use to play, administer or spectate Socialgorithm games.

+A version of this client is always running at [tournaments.socialgorithm.org](https://tournaments.socialgorithm.org), hosted on Netlify.

-It connects to a running [Tournament Server](https://github.com/socialgorithm/tournament/) and allows you to navigate the [Socialgorithm API](https://socialgorithm.org/docs/sections/architecture/api.html).
+It connects to a running [Tournament Server](https://server.socialgorithm.org)([Source])(https://github.com/socialgorithm/tournament/) and allows you to navigate the [Socialgorithm API](https://socialgorithm.org/docs/sections/architecture/api.html).

-## Getting started

-A version of this client is always running at [play.socialgorithm.org](https://play.socialgorithm.org)

 If you want to deploy your own version clone this repository and run `npm start`.

-## Dev stuff

-This client is built with React, and some other modern libraries.
-It was bootstrapped from [create-react-app](https://github.com/facebookincubator/create-react-app) so you may already be familiar with the structure.

-We use [Semantic UI](http://semantic-ui.com/) for the UI/UX.

 ### Running Locally